 What Is an Inquest?

-An inquest is a formal legal investigation into a death.
-It is led by a Coroner, who looks at:
+An inquest is a formal investigation led by a Coroner to establish the facts surrounding a death.

 - Who the person was